-Couple Allegedly Had Intercourse In Front Of A Dozen Children At Playground
+Couple Allegedly Had Intercourse In Front Of Over A Dozen Children At Playground

-A couple with raging hormones picked a wrong place to have intercourse.
+A couple with raging hormones picked the wrong place to have intercourse.
 According to ABC 15, children playing at the Stark County Elementary school were shocked to see two adults, purportedly having sex close to their playground.

 The incident took place 4:45 p.m. on Sunday.